Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Efficient Computation of Contiguous Leximinmin Allocations for Identical Valuations

-In this section, we discuss how to efficiently compute contiguous \lleximin allocations to serve as the initial allocation of Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents}.
-Given an instance with $n$ agents and $m$ items, we will apply Dynamic Programming to compute the contiguous \lleximin allocation that runs in time $O(n^2 m^2)$.
+In this section, we discuss how to efficiently compute a contiguous leximinmin allocation.
+Recall that the contiguous leximinmin allocation is the contiguous leximin allocation $A$ with lexicographically minimum $P(A)$ among all leximin allocations, where $P(A) = (\ell_0, \cdots, \ell_n)$ such that $\ell_0 = 0$ and $\ell_i$ is the index of the last item in $A_i$.
+Given an instance with $n$ agents and $m$ items, we will apply Dynamic Programming to compute the contiguous leximinmin allocation in $O(n^2 m^2)$ time.